![]() |

 Renee Gilbert, Ph.D.
 That's me.
 This is my private practice website where you'll find background information about me, my private psychotherapy practice in Bellevue, Washington, and listings of social skills, shyness, and relationship skills classes I teach through my practice and/or local educational facilities in the area.
 While dates and times are subject to change, current course listings classes include . . .

-Shake Your Shyness: Workshop Series Fall 2008
+Shake Your Shyness: Workshop Series To Be Announced

-Schmoozing For The Holidays Fall 2008
+Schmoozing For The Holidays To Be Announced

-Begin & Continue Conversations To be announced
+Begin & Continue Conversations Winter 2018

-Body Language Boot Camp May 2008
+Body Language Boot Camp Winter 2018

-Goal-Oriented Communication To be announced
+Goal-Oriented Communication To Be Announced

-Finding the "Right" Partner To be announced
+Finding the "Right" Partner To Be Announced

-The Art of Romance To be announced
+The Art of Romance To Be Announced

-Why New Year's Resolutions Fail and What you Can Do About It January 2009Richard Preuit, M.A., MLFT Located in Arcadia, California, Richard Preiuit offers Cognitive-Behavioral Social Anxiety Groups, as well as individual therapy for Social Anxiety Disorder.
+These appointments are available on a limited basis.
+Click here for more information.Richard Preuit, M.A., MLFT Located in Arcadia, California, Richard Preiuit offers Cognitive-Behavioral Social Anxiety Groups, as well as individual therapy for Social Anxiety Disorder.

 Shake Your Shyness Classes & Workshops This is the direct link to shyness classes I (Renée Gilbert, Ph.D.) teach throughout the Seattle-Bellevue Metropolitan Area.
 Hit the "home" link and it will take you to the home page for reneegilbert.com which directs you to a broad range of classes I teach.